 Delhi → Dehradun → Balawat

 The Chaainsheel Ghati trek starts from Balawat.
 Balawat is around 215 km from Dehradun.

 From Dehradun, Indiahikes organises transport to Balawat.
-We organise the transport at 5.00 am from Dehradun Railway Station on the first day of the trek.
+We organise the transport at 6.30 am from Dehradun Railway Station on Day 1.
 The fare of this transport is not included in the fee.
 It costs Rs.5,500 per cab one way and this fare is shared by 5-6 trekkers.
 You will have to pay the driver directly.